 DEP published the final General Update to Chapter 109 in the on May 23, 2009.
-The General Update: (1) incorporates necessary federal requirements needed to obtain and/or maintain primacy for the Phase II/IIB/V, Filter Backwash Recycling Rule, Lead and Copper Rule, and Radionuclides Rule; (2) amends several sections to improve data quality; (3) coordinates efforts with several other drinking water regulatory packages, including Operator Certification and Environmental Laboratory Accreditation; and (4) clarifies several other existing requirements in order to improve compliance.
+The General Update: (1) incorporates necessary federal requirements needed to obtain and/or maintain primacy; (2) amends several sections to improve data quality; (3) coordinates efforts with several other drinking water regulatory packages,; and (4) clarifies several other existing requirements in order to improve compliance.

 DEP published the final Stage 2 Disinfectants and Disinfection Byproducts Rule (DBPR) on December 26, 2009.
 The Stage 2 DBPR augments the Stage 1 DBPR and provides increased protection against the potential risks for cancer and reproductive and developmental health effects associated with disinfection byproducts by reducing peak and average levels of these contaminants in drinking water supplies.
-The final Stage 2 DBPR contains maximum contaminant level goals for chloroform, monochloroacetic acid and trichloroacetic acid; National Primary Drinking Water Regulations, which consist of MCLs and monitoring, reporting, and public notification requirements for total trihalomethanes and haloacetic acids; and revisions to the reduced monitoring requirements for bromate.
-The rule also specifies the best available technologies for the final MCLs.